Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.
 **Breaking:**
 - Backpack/Font:
   - The `fontMapping` argument is now unused and will be removed in the future.
   - To enable the Relative typeface, a preprocessor directive must be specified.
 If not, system font will be used instead of Skyscanner Relative.

+- Backpack/Button
+  - Property `cornerRadius` is not longer available to customise.

 **Added:**
 - Backpack/NavigationBar